Windows Vista networking technologies: Server Message Block 2.0

 A new version of the Server Message Block (SMB) protocol was introduced with Windows Vista.
 It has a number of changes to improve performance and add additional capabilities.
 Windows Vista and later operating systems use SMB 2.0 when communicating with other machines running Windows Vista or later.
 SMB 1.0 continues in use for connections to any previous version of Windows, or to Samba.
 Samba 3.6 also includes support for SMB 2.0.

 Remote Differential Compression

 Remote Differential Compression (RDC) is a client-server synchronization protocol allows data to be synchronized with a remote source using compression techniques to minimize the amount of data sent across the network.
 It synchronizes files by calculating and transferring only the differences between them on-the-fly.
 Therefore, RDC is suitable for efficient synchronization of files that have been updated independently, or when network bandwidth is small or in scenarios where the files are large but the differences between them are small.

+Bluetooth

+The Bluetooth Devices Control Panel applet introduced with Windows XP was a tabbed window that displayed paired devices on a Devices tab.
+When a device in this tab was selected, the device category, last connection time, MAC address, and type of connection for the selected device were displayed.
+Devices were always grouped by categories (such as phones and modems).
+In Windows Vista, Bluetooth Devices is part of the Windows Shell itself (the previous Devices tab is no longer available as it is no longer necessary).
+In Windows Vista, users can now filter, group, and sort Bluetooth devices by their properties; scale device icons; and search for connected or paired devices.
+New properties introduced for Bluetooth devices include Authenticated, Connection In Use, Discovery Method, Encrypted, Paired, and Version; users can group, sort, and search for devices based on these properties, and all properties are displayed in the new Details Pane.